railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 The :guilabel:`Home Action` is the menu item that is automatically opened when you first sign on, and is also reached when you click the :guilabel:`Home` link in the top right toolbar of the web client.
-There you can choose any page that you'd reach through any menu – one of the dashboards could be most useful.
-The :guilabel:`Menu Action` is the one you reach through the :guilabel:`Main Menu` button in the web client (the :guilabel:`Menu` button in the GTK client).
+There you can choose any page that you would reach through any menu – one of the dashboards could be most useful.
+The :guilabel:`Menu Action` is the one you reach through the menu :menuselection:`Form --> Menu` in the GTK client.
 You can choose the main menu and the dashboards there.

 .. tip:: Actions on the administrator's menu

-	It's very easy to change the welcome page and the menu of the different users.
+	It is very easy to change the welcome page and the menu of the different users.
-	However, you shouldn't change the main administrator's menu because you could make certain menus completely inaccessible by mistake.
+	However, you should not change the main administrator's menu because you could make certain menus completely inaccessible by mistake.

 .. index::